pratzz/Bike-Sharing-Prediction/README.md

-# DLND-first-neural-network
+# Overview

-This is the git repository for Udacity Deep Learning Nanodegree Foundation assignment 1.
-It implements a simple neural network for bike ridership prediction based on the dataset available in the Bike-Sharing-Dataset folder.
+In a typical bike sharing company, an owner may suffer from loss by buying more or less bikes.
+In this project, I have predicted how many bikes are required to fulfill the supply using historical data present in the dataset available in the Bike-Sharing-Dataset folder.

 # Running the code